bstka/derekinaja-flutter/readme.md

 - android: [WIP] Uber clone app build with Android Jetpack Compsoe
 - script: Contains scripts that simulates the Uber driver

-Follow the video guide to build the app: https://youtu.be/cL4pVpaOH9o

 ## Setup the environment

 ### Link Supabase project